keshavsoft/StaticWithInclude/README.md

 For WebSocket

+1.  node need to be installed first.
-1.  go to terminal
+2.  go to terminal
-2.  select terminal ( not powershell )
+3.  select terminal ( not powershell )
-3.  run command
+4.  run command
-4.  node ForWebSocket
+5.  node ForWebSocket
-5.  check the public folder in root
+6.  check the public folder in root